-So with that, I'm sharing this dish that showcases the Sockeye Salmon I received from the generous folks at Copper River Salmon.
 I absolutely love salmon and pesto together.
 This dish incorporates a twist on the traditional pesto by using spinach instead of basil.
-Once the pesto is made, it's added to a heavy cream reduction for a luscious sauce.
-The salmon is seasoned and broiled, allowing for its natural flavors to shine through.
-It's definitely one of our favorite salmon dishes at our house...
+Once the pesto is made, it’s added to pasta with heavy cream, spinach and Parmesan cheese for a luscious sauce.

 Salmon & Spinach Pesto Pasta